brendencoffey/joe-marketing-site/blog/testimonials/maple-moose-differentiate.md

 ---
-title: "How joe POS & Loyalty Helps Maple Moose Coffee Co.
-Differentiate"
+title: How joe POS & Loyalty Helps Maple Moose Coffee Co.
+Differentiate
-date: 2022-09-28
+date: 2022-09-28T00:00:00.000Z
-author: "Cass Clark"
+author: Cass Clark
-category: "joe-pos"
+category: joe-pos
+excerpt: >-
-excerpt: "Creating a memorable experience and setting her coffee shop apart from others was the goal. joe helped this coffee entrepreneur get there."
+  Creating a memorable experience and setting her coffee shop apart from others was the goal. joe helped this coffee entrepreneur get there.
 featured: false
+featured_image: /images/blog/testimonials/maple-moose-differentiate.png
 ---

 Creating a memorable experience and setting her coffee shop apart from others was the goal for the owner of Maple Moose Coffee Co.